Neel Kamal (1968 film): Plot

-Sita's father also comes in search of his daughter at Ram's house to whom he clarified her sickness of sleepwalking several times earlier.
-Now the family prepares for a second marriage of Ram after Girdhar informs them that Sita is dead, but Giridhar secretly informs Ram that Sita is alive and now pregnant.
+Sita's father also comes in search of his daughter at Ram's house to whom he has informed of her sleepwalking several times earlier.
+However, Ram's family prepares for a second marriage of Ram after Girdhar informs them that Sita is dead, but Giridhar secretly informs Ram that Sita is alive and now pregnant.
 One night while traveling by train, she stops the train by pulling the chain at the same Chitrapur station.
 Sita reaches Chitrasen's place and they have a brief past conversation with his immortal soul.
-Finally, Chitrasen's soul becomes free and Sita falling unconscious.
-Ram rescues her and they live happily ever after.
+Finally, Chitrasen's soul becomes free and Sita falls unconscious.
+Ram rescues her and they live happily.